whitphx/vscode-emacs-mcx/README.md

 <a href="https://www.buymeacoffee.com/whitphx" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" width="180" height="50" ></a>

-This Visual Studio Code extension provides emacs-like keybindings and operations.
+This Visual Studio Code extension provides Emacs-like keybindings and operations.
-This is inspired by [the great vscode extension by hiro-sun](https://github.com/hiro-sun/vscode-emacs) and its forks such as [vscode-emacs-friendly by Sebastian Zaha](https://github.com/SebastianZaha/vscode-emacs-friendly), [vscode-emacs-improved by rkwan94](https://github.com/rkwan94/vscode-emacs) and [vscode-emacs-neon by NotKyon](https://github.com/NotKyon/vscode-emacs-neon).
+This is inspired by [the great VSCcode extension by hiro-sun](https://github.com/hiro-sun/vscode-emacs) and its forks such as [vscode-emacs-friendly by Sebastian Zaha](https://github.com/SebastianZaha/vscode-emacs-friendly), [vscode-emacs-improved by rkwan94](https://github.com/rkwan94/vscode-emacs), and [vscode-emacs-neon by NotKyon](https://github.com/NotKyon/vscode-emacs-neon).

-Though there were such great extensions, this extension is written from scratch because it was hard to achieve the goal listed below by extending the existent code base.
+Though there were such great extensions, this extension is written from scratch because it was hard to achieve the goal listed below by extending the existent codebase.

 This extension aims
-* to provide emacs-like keybindings
+* to provide Emacs-like keybindings
 * to be fully compatible with multi cursor
 * to support kill-ring integrated with the system clipboard
 * to support mark-ring